Living · Money

 Residency tests

-- 6-year rule: foreign nationals who become tax residents are not taxed on non-China-sourced income they don't remit to China for the first six consecutive years.
-If they leave China for 30+ continuous days within any of those six years, the count resets.
+- The 6-year rule: foreign nationals who become tax residents are not taxed on foreign-sourced income not remitted to China for the first six consecutive years of residency.
+If you are abroad for 30 or more continuous days within any of those six years, the clock resets to zero.

 Tax-treaty implications